amberqiong/Molecular-Mechanisms-of-Human-Pancreatic-Islet-Dysfunction-Under-Overnutrition-Metabolic-Stress/README.md

 # Molecular-Mechanisms-of-Human-Pancreatic-Islet-Dysfunction-Under-Overnutrition-Metabolic-Stress

-This repository hosts the codes to generate analysis and figures for Molecular Mechanisms of Human Pancreatic Islet Dysfunction Under Overnutrition Metabolic stress, currently under review in Diabetes.
+This repository hosts the codes to generate analysis and figures for Molecular Mechanisms of Human Pancreatic Islet Dysfunction Under Overnutrition Metabolic stress.

+Some code scaffolding was generated using ChatGPT and reviewed by the authors.

 ## Pre-processing